Pycord-Development/pycord/docs/api.rst

     Called when a user subscribes to an event.
 Unlike :meth:`on_scheduled_event_user_add`, this will be called
-    regardless of the state of the internal member cache.
+    regardless of the state of the internal cache.

     This requires :attr:`Intents.scheduled_events` to be enabled.